apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 #### Options

+- `domain`(d) domain name, return all microservice schema contents from `default` domain by default.
 - `app` the application name of microservice.
 - `name` the name of microservice.
 - `version` the semantic version of microservice.
 - `save-dir`(s) the directory to save the schema content.
+- `all-domains` return all microservice schema contents from all domains.

 #### Examples
 ```bash